+246,00

-The state of the s 246.00 REIMBURSEMENT RATE: (see below) Rate as of January 2017 X 0,535 TOTAL MILEAGE REIMBURSEMENT The state of the s 131.61 PARKING FEES/TOLL CHARGES (ATTACH RECEIPTS) M TOTAL REIMBURSEMENT REQUESTED \$ 131.61 l acknowledge that I have read, understand and agree to "Authority Policy 3.30 - Business Expense Reimbursement Policy and that any purchases/claims that are not allowed will be my responsibility.
+REIMBURSEMENT RATE: (see below) Rate as of January 2017 X 0.535

+TOTAL MILEAGE REIMBURSEMENT 131.61

+PARKING FEES/TOLL CHARGES (ATTACH RECEIPTS)

+TOTAL REIMBURSEMENT REQUESTED \$ 131.61

+I acknowledge that I have read, understand and agree to Authority Pollcy 3.30 - Business Expense Relmbursement Polloy and that any purchases/claims that are not allowed will be my responsibility.
 I further certify that this report of business expenses were incurred in connection with official Authority business and is true and correct.
-Business Expense Reimbursement Policy 3.30 SIGNATURE OF EMPLOYEE DEPT./DIV.
+Business Expense Reimbursement Policy 3.30

+SIGNATURE OF EMPLOYEE DEPT./DIV.
 HEAD APPROVAL